PennLINC/qsirecon/docs/building_pipelines.rst

 .. include:: links.rst

-.. _building_workflows:
+.. _building_pipelines:

 ###############################
-Custom Reconstruction Workflows
+Custom Reconstruction Pipelines
 ###############################

-*QSIRecon* workflows are defined in ``YAML`` files.
-The :ref:`builtin_workflows` can be found in the *QSIRecon* ``YAML`` format on `github <https://github.com/PennLINC/qsirecon/tree/main/qsirecon/data/pipelines>`_, and are a great place to get started with customizing parts of these workflows.
+*QSIRecon* pipelines are defined in ``YAML`` files.
+The :ref:`builtin_pipelines` can be found in the *QSIRecon* ``YAML`` format on `github <https://github.com/PennLINC/qsirecon/tree/main/qsirecon/data/pipelines>`_, and are a great place to get started with customizing parts of these pipelines.

 This format has a few key parts.